-Michael Paraskos is a leading authority on the work of the twentieth-century British art theorist, novelist, and poet, Herbert Read.
+Michael Paraskos, also known as Μιχαήλ Παράσκος, is an authority on the work of the twentieth-century British art theorist, novelist, and poet, Herbert Read.
 From this, his research has developed more widely, into looking at ways in which anarchist political and cultural theories can be applicable to contemporary art practice, and wider still, on the possible relationships between the alternative reality of anarchistic utopias and Christian notions of heaven and paradise.

 He is also a novelist, with a particular interest in the use of non-standard academic forms to explore ideas in art and cultural theory, including fiction, poetry and other creative forms.